LouStringer/quiz_game/README.md

-# quiz_game
+# Quiz game
-A simple multiple choice quiz game
+A multiple choice quiz game

 Based on Code Challenge 4 of Jonas Schmedtmann's Complete JavaScript course, which runs in the console.